Echo & the Bunnymen: Fifth album and departure of de Freitas

-Echo & the Bunnymen returned to the studio to record more material with a new producer, Gil Norton, but in July, David Palmer left the group and de Freitas expressed his wish to rejoin.
+Echo & the Bunnymen began recording material for the new album with Broudie and producer Clive Langer, but were unhappy with the results and the recordings were shelved.
+They then recorded with Laurie Latham, who was chosen by McCulloch because he had been impressed by Latham's work on the Stranglers' single "Skin Deep".
+The group returned to the studio to record more material with a new producer, Gil Norton, but in July, David Palmer left the group and de Freitas expressed his wish to rejoin.
 The other members were concerned about both his commitment to the band and his drug and mental health problems, so he returned to group as a hired musician rather than a full member of the band.
-The revised lineup performed live on BBC TV in September, presenting two new songs, "The Game" and "Lips Like Sugar", but by this stage, they were under intense pressure from their label to create what Warners considered to be more commercial material.
+The revised lineup performed live on BBC TV in September, presenting two new songs, "The Game" and "Lips Like Sugar", but by this stage, they were under intense pressure from their label to create what Warner considered to be more commercial material.
 Will Sergeant later recalled the band's outrage when Warner executive Rob Dickens played them Peter Gabriel's album So, declaring "I want you to sound like this!"

-Their fifth studio album, the self-titled Echo & the Bunnymen (1987), was recorded with Palmer, but when de Freitas returned in late 1986, it was largely re-recorded.
+Their fifth studio album, the self-titled Echo & the Bunnymen (1987), was initially recorded with Palmer, but when de Freitas returned in late 1986, it was largely re-recorded.
+Like Porcupine, the making of the album proved to be a difficult and protracted process.
+Early sessions with Gil Norton took place at the famous Cologne studio of German producer Conny Plank, but both band and label were unhappy with the results and these recordings were shelved.
+They began re-recording material from the Cologne sessions with Laurie Latham in Brussels, but the sessions were gruelling, with Latham spending up to a month on a single song, and tensions within the band were being inflamed by McCulloch's increasing alcohol use and the star treatment he was being accorded.
 Released in mid-1987, the record sold well (UK No. 4), and was a small American hit, their only LP to have significant sales there.
 It is also significant as the final album to be recorded with the original lineup.

-Like Porcupine, the making of the album proved to be a difficult and protracted process.
-Early sessions with Gil Norton took place at the famous Cologne studio of German producer Conny Plank, but both band and label were unhappy with the results and these recordings were shelved.
-They began re-recording material from the Cologne sessions with Laurie Latham in Brussels, but the sessions were grueling, with Latham spending up to a month on a single song, and tensions within the band were being inflamed by McCulloch's increasing alcohol use, and the star treatment he was being accorded.

-In the United States, the band's best-known songs were "The Killing Moon" and "Lips Like Sugar".
-"Bring on the Dancing Horses" is well known as one of the songs on the soundtrack to the John Hughes film Pretty in Pink.
-The band also contributed a cover version of the Doors song "People Are Strange" to The Lost Boys soundtrack, which featured a guest appearance by original Doors keyboard player Ray Manzarek, who also contributed keyboards to a re-recorded version of "Bedbugs and Ballyhoo".
-"Never Stop" was used in the Alan Bennett film History Boys.

 Although the album was a significant commercial success, it received mixed reviews from critics, and was disliked by the band, who were sharply critical of the mixing and production.